tesuji/dotfiles/CONTRIBUTING.rst

 - The email subject line should be a specific and concise topic summary.
   Commonly accepted subject line prefixes such as ``[ANN]``, ``[PATCH]`` and ``[SOLVED]`` are good.
-- Any other questions can be asked on `gitter`_ discussion room.

 Bug reports
 ~~~~~~~~~~~